 Is there anything to consider before borrowing money?

 Be aware of the following pitfalls before applying with any money lender:

 - Getting into too much debt.
-Always avoid getting into too much debt by being aware of a lender’s associated costs and making sure you’re able to afford them.
-Also, make sure you’re able to meet monthly repayments and never request loan amounts larger than what you actually need.
+People should always avoid getting into too much debt by being aware of a lender’s associated costs and making sure that they are able to afford them.
+Also, prospective applicants should make sure that they are able to meet monthly repayments and never request loan amounts larger than what they actually need.

-- Shady money lenders and loan sharks.
-There are a great deal of shady lenders out there that offer what seem to be attractive rates or financing for bad credit applicants.
-Be very wary of any offer that seems too good to be true and be absolutely sure of your lender’s history and reputation before signing your name on the dotted line.
+- Disreputable money lenders and loan sharks.
+There are a great deal of disreputable lenders out there that offer what seem to be attractive rates or financing for bad credit applicants.
+Loan customers should very wary of any offer that seems too good to be true and be absolutely sure of their lender’s history and reputation before signing their name on the dotted line.
 Also, be wary of loan sharks who charge ridiculously high interest rates for desperate borrowers.

 Frequently asked questions about money lenders

 What’s the most important factor when choosing between money lenders?